sgohlke/stackstream-chatviewer/README.md

 # stackstream Chat Viewer

+**Deprecated** Stackstream was closed in September 2023.
+This app will no longer be maintained.
+You can copy/fork this code if you like.

 * You want to create a room on [stackstream](https://stack-stream.com/)?
 * You want to keep track of the chat while streaming?
 * You want to show the chat on the same window you are showing content on?